adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 To do this, we will use a `BaseViewModel` class that implements the base functionality for each view.
 Aside from the `INotifyPropertyChanged` interface, there are some common properties we need for each page.
-Each page needs a title, for example, and each page needs an indicator of network activity.
+Each page needs a title, for example, and an indicator of network activity.
 These can be placed in the `Abstractions\BaseViewModel.cs` class:

 ```csharp